jebreuer/titanic-challenge/README.md

 - a build pipeline to automate the build/push process of the api docker image
   - I'd like to try [dagger](https://dagger.io/) for that

+Personal Development Environment

+The whole stack has only been tested on a current MacBook M4 (14", 24GB) running Docker Desktop and using VSCode.
+If you're using a different OS/Setup you might run into (minor) issues.

 ## Known issues

 - after fresh setup the api needs a restart before properly connecting to jaeger (this might be a timing issue)